Send the link below via email or IMCopy

 "We shall not flag or fail.
 We shall go on to the end.
 We shall fight in France.
 We shall fight on the seas and oceans.
 We shall fight with growing confidence and growing strength in the air.
 We shall defend our island, whatever the cost may be.
 We shall fight on the beaches, and we shall fight on the landing grounds.
 We shall fight in the fields and in the streets.
 We shall fight in the hills.
 We shall never surrender." --Winston Churchill

 a rhetorical device used for listing the details or a process of mentioning words or phrases step by step.
+Writers use enumeration to elucidate a topic, to make it understandable for the readers.
+It also helps avoid ambiguity in the minds of the readers.

 "[W]hen we allow freedom to ring, when we let it ring from every village and every hamlet, from every state and every city, we will be able to speed up that day when all God's children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands and sing in the words of the old Negro spiritual, 'Free at last!
 Free at last!
 Thank God Almighty, we are free at last!'" --MLKjr